“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 “Guilty.
 I wanted to quit and raise my kids myself.”
 I’m not saying this for Ellie’s benefit.
 I’m reminding myself—that I’m drinking my wine.
 “I didn’t think it would be so lonely.”

 “Lonely?
 Are you kidding?
-You have a million friends, and you’re never home.”
+You have a million friends.
+You’re never home.”

 “I like being busy.”